Zhrack/MythicGME-2e-Obsidian/README.md

 Create an Obsidian Vault from that folder and have fun!

 To use the automatic table roller, the plugin [Dice Roller](https://github.com/valentine195/obsidian-dice-roller) is needed.
-Once installed and activated, just keep the the Obsidian pane in Reading mode and click on the result text to reroll.
+Once installed and activated, just keep the Obsidian pane in Reading mode and click on the result text to reroll.

 ## Credits